WebberZone/top-10/readme.txt

 == Upgrade Notice ==

+= 1.9.8.4 =
+Fixed PHP notice errors on Admin pages

+== Changelog ==

 = 1.9.8.3 =
-Fixed Daily count was selecting an extra date when using the widget; Admin columns will be sorted by descending order by default

-== Changelog ==
+* Fixed PHP notices on Admin pages

 = 1.9.8.3 =
 * Fixed: Daily count was selecting an extra date when using the widget